chrnnk/windows-server/README.md

 # windows-server-scripts
-collection of scripts for server
+collection of scripts for server, hosted and cloud